GitLiveApp/GitLive/_sections/teammember-vscode.md

 ### Step 3

-* Return to Visual Studio Code and as long as the admin of the repository has followed the guidelines shown in([setting up as an admin section](/docs/admin){:class="internal-link"}), your team should appear.
-If they haven't done this yet, direct them to the [setting up as an admin section](/docs/admin){:class="internal-link"}.
+* Return to Visual Studio Code.
+If the admin of the repository has followed the guidelines in the [setting up as an admin section](/docs/admin){:class="internal-link"}, your team should be now visible.
+If they have not done this yet, direct them to the [setting up as an admin section](/docs/admin){:class="internal-link"}.

 ![Confirm installation](/uploads/vscode-installed.jpg  "Confirm installation"){:class="screenshot"}